 Genomind is a non-invasive test that looks at the genes that may affect your body’s ability to benefit from psychiatric medications and other treatments.

 What is Genomind?

-The test is non-invasive and only a small sample of your saliva, collected by swabbing the inside of your cheek with a cotton swab is used.
+The test is non-invasive and is conducted by swabbing the inside of your cheek with a cotton swab.
 Test results are reported back to our office in 3-5 days after your sample is received at the laboratory.

 Progressive Therapies for Difficult to Treat Mental Illness

 Depression is the leading cause of disability worldwide, with about 9.5 percent of adults in the United States experiencing it annually.
 When individuals suffer from depression that remains unresponsive to conventional treatments, novel therapies often can improve outcomes.